FreeOpcUa/opcua-modeler/README.md

 # How to Install

 *Note: PyQT 5 is required.*
+*Note: Python 3.6+ is required.*

 ### Linux:

-1. Make sure python and python-pip is installed
+1. Make sure python 3.6+ and python-pip is installed
 2. `pip3 install opcua-modeler`
 4. Run with: `opcua-modeler`